sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-may-04 Wed

-- [Investment Learnings][PersonalFinance]
-    - Avoid “respect quota” or keep “respect quota” limited to a tiny percentage of the portfolio.
-“Respect quota” is mimicking investment/ trading based on investments/trades of other investors/ traders.
-More often than not such mimicking results in losses.
-    - Never get carried away with what others are doing.
-    - As soon as you see that easy money is in the making, be more alert and cautious.
-    - It is better to be slow.
-    - Avoid media/WhatsApp/Telegram/social media
-    - Go alone, take a break, take a deep breath, do meditation, calm down,
-    - Don't be in a hurry.
-    - Book profits and let someone else also earn.
-    - Read good books that help.
-    - Form a good circle of friends.
-This trusted circle should not be a source of “tips”.
-This circle of friends is to bounce off ideas and to check if your investment thesis has any holes.
-    - Never trust any “Tips”.
-Remember the reverse of “Tips” is “Pits”.
-“Tips” take you to “Pits”.
-    - Finally, NEVER TRUST ANYONE especially reputations.
-Keep in mind one thing that here anyone can go bankrupt if they are not disciplined and orderly.
-    -  ‘A clever person solves a problem.
-A wise person avoids it.’

-- [Investment Criteria][PersonalFinance]
-    - RoIC is 'Return on Invested Capital'.
-It tells us how much does a company earn annually on every Rupee that it invests.
-(Ideally, RoIC above 25% is considered good.
-RoIC above 35% is awesome.). companies with low RoIC simply DO NOT generate enough cash flow.
-And what happens when you do not generate enough cash flow? --> You end up relying on DEBT for expansion.
-Avoid financial stocks completely in this exercise.
-RoIC is useless to understand them.
-    - Make a list of 500 companies on websites like Screener.in which highlight their RoIC and EV/EBIT.
-Now, create a ranking system and select the top 25 from the above list whose RoIC is highest and EV/EBIT is lowest.

 - Finance
     - Bond prices and yields move inversely.
 So when interest rates fall, as they did for much of the past four decades, bond investors enjoy a capital gain.

-- Health (Book: Why we get obese?)
-    - Obesity and overweight, so we’ll be told, are associated with an increased risk of virtually every chronic disease that ails us—heart disease, stroke, diabetes, cancer, dementia, asthma.
-    -  two factors will essentially determine how much fat we accumulate, both having to do with the hormone insulin.
-First, when insulin levels are elevated, we accumulate fat in our fat tissue; when these levels fall, we liberate fat from the fat tissue and burn it for fuel.
-This has been known since the early 1960s and has never been controversial.
-Second, our insulin levels are effectively determined by the carbohydrates we eat—not entirely, but for all intents and purposes.
-The more carbohydrates we eat, and the easier they are to digest and the sweeter they are, the more insulin we will ultimately secrete, meaning that the level of it in our bloodstream is greater and so is the fat we retain in our fat cells.
-    - “Carbohydrate is driving insulin is driving fat"
-    - the stimulation of insulin secretion caused by eating easily digestible, carbohydrate rich foods: refined carbohydrates, including flour and cereal grains, starchy vegetables such as potatoes, and sugars, like sucrose (table sugar) and highfructose corn syrup.
-These carbohydrates literally make us fat, and by driving us to accumulate fat, they make us hungrier and they make us sedentary.
-- FOODS THAT MUST BE EATEN EVERY DAY:
-    - Salad Greens: 2 cups a day.
-Includes arugula, bok choy, cabbage (all varieties), chard, chives, endive, greens (all varieties, including beet, collards, mustard, and turnip), kale, lettuce (all varieties), parsley, spinach, radicchio, radishes, scallions, and watercress.
-(If it is a leaf, you may eat it.)
-    - Vegetables: 1 cup (measured uncooked) a day.
-Includes artichokes, asparagus, broccoli, Brussels sprouts, cauliflower, celery, cucumber, eggplant, green beans (string beans), jicama, leeks, mushrooms, okra, onions, peppers, pumpkin, shallots, snow peas, sprouts (bean and alfalfa), sugar snap peas, summer squash, tomatoes, rhubarb, wax beans, zucchini.
-    - Bouillon: 2 cups daily—as needed for sodium replenishment.
-Clear broth (consommé) is strongly recommended, unless you are on a sodium-restricted diet for hypertension or heart failure.

-- EAT YOUR CHOICE OF THE FOLLOWING FOODS:
-    - Meat: Beef (including hamburger and steak), pork, ham (unglazed), bacon, lamb, veal, or other meats.
-For processed meats (sausage, pepperoni, hot dogs), check the label carbohydrate count should be about 1 gram per serving.
-    - Poultry: Chicken, turkey, duck, or other fowl.
-Fish and Shellfish: Any fish, including tuna, salmon, catfish, bass, trout, shrimp, scallops, crab, and lobster.
-    - Eggs: Whole eggs are permitted without restrictions.
-    - You do not have to avoid the fat that comes with the above foods.
-    - You do not have to limit quantities deliberately, but you should stop eating when you feel full.

-- FOODS ALLOWED IN LIMITED QUANTITIES:
-    - Cheese: up to 4 ounces a day.
-Includes hard, aged cheeses such as Swiss and Cheddar, as well as Brie, Camembert, blue, mozzarella, Gruyère, cream cheese, goat cheeses.
-Avoid processed cheeses, such as Velveeta.
-Check the label; carbohydrate count should be less than 1 gram per serving.
-    - Cream: up to 4 tablespoonfuls a day.
-Includes heavy, light, or sour cream (not half and half).
-    - Mayonnaise: up to 4 tablespoons a day.
-Duke’s and Hellmann’s are low-carb.
-Check thelabels of other brands.
-Olives (Black or Green): up to 6 a day.
-    - Avocado: up to 1⁄2 of a fruit a day.
-    - Lemon/Lime Juice: up to 4 teaspoonfuls a day.
-    - Soy Sauces: up to 4 tablespoons a day.
-Kikkoman is a low-carb brand.
-Check the labels of other brands.
-    - Pickles, Dill or Sugar-Free: up to 2 servings a day.
-Mt.
-Olive makes sugar-free pickles.
-Check the labels for carbohydrates and serving size.
-    - Snacks: Pork rinds/skins; pepperoni slices; ham, beef, turkey, and other meat roll-ups;
-    deviled eggs.
-    - Insulin is the anabolic (building) hormone, and its primary job is to turn excess food into fat for future use.
-Insulin is a life-saving hormone without which humans wouldn’t have existed for a long time(Imagine storing food as abdominal fat and then giving energy until you find food).
-Now put this in perspective: eating every day, in fact, 3-4 times a day, insulin raises every time we eat, especially with refined carbohydrates, but it can also do protein and fat.
-Obesity rates are soaring all over the world(reason above).
-Insulin can be good and can also be equally harmful.
-Excess insulin leads to Diabetes, Inflammation, Atherosclerosis(Heart Disease), Obesity Etc

 - Learnings for Investor from Seneca
     - “Be suspicious; be timid; resist every good that comes by chance.
 It is by the allurement of hope that the fish is caught, the game snared.”